Past Event Materials and Council Reports

 Staff presented the feedback received regarding infill housing (laneway and carriage houses, and townhouse and rowhouses) to Council on March 27, 2017 (see additional detail below).

-This draft material was presented to Council at an Open Workshop on March 27, 2017, along with the consultation feedback received.
+Draft design guidelines and regulation were presented to Council at an Open Workshop on March 27, 2017, along with a summary of the consultation feedback received.

 The Development Permit Areas will assist with the implementation of the OCP.
-The DPAs would shape the form and character of new development, protect development from hazardous conditions, and encourage best practices for promoting water and energy conservation and reducing greenhouse gas emissions.
+The DPAs would shape the form and character of new development, and encourage best practices for promoting water and energy conservation and reducing greenhouse gas emissions.

 The purpose of these events, held in September and October 2016, was to present the draft vision, goals, policies, and Future Land Use Map, which will form the foundation of the Draft Official Community Plan.
 While feedback was received on each of these items the focus was on getting feedback on the draft Land Use Designation Map so that appropriate revisions could be made.